filodb/FiloDB/README.md

 ### FiloDB PromQL Extensions

+Since FiloDB supports multiple schemas, there needs to be a way to specify the target column to query.
+This is done using the special `__col` tag filter, like this request which pulls out the "min" column:

+    http_req_timer{app="foo",__col="min"}

+By default if `__col` is not specified then the `valueColumn` option of the Dataset is used.

 Some special functions exist to aid debugging and for other purposes:

 | function | description    |